mossbanay/Psychology-3-4/Questions/Chapter6.md

 Students should attempt to interlink topics and concepts to make sure they understand the meaning of what they are studying.
 Relate the conceps to examples of them acting in day-to-day life.

 # Learning Activity 6.10

+#### Describe the serial position effect

+The serial position refers to the finding that free recall is better for items at the start and end of a list than items in the middle.

+#### What are the primacy and recency effects?
+Why do they occur?

+The primacy effect refers to the superior recall of items at the beginning of a list.
+This occurs because more attention is paid to the first few items of the list, making them more likely to be retained in long-term memory.

+#### Why are items in the middle of a serial list recalled least?

+The recency effect refers to the superior recall of items at the end of a list.
+This occurs because the last few items are likely to still be in STM.
+As a result of this, the superior recall is not apparent when delayed recall occurs.

+---

+#### What implications does the serial position effect have for a prosecutor or barrister presenting their case to a jury?

+The start and end of the presentation will have the greatest effect on the jury's judgement.

+#### What implications does the serial position effect have for three politicians before an election, each delivering a brief policy speech one after the other on television?

+It is likely that the second candidate is disadvantaged compared to the other two candidates as their speech is expected to be the least remembered.

+#### What implications does the serial position effect have for a potential employee deciding on their interview time when allowed to choose from an interview schedule?

+The employee should choose to be first or last to ensure they are remembered by the interview panel.

+---

+You have just begun casual work at the local supermarket.
+On your first day you are introduced to 15 other employees, one after the other.

+#### According to the serial position effect, which names are you most likely to remember and why?

+The employees you are first introduced to and the employees you are last introduced to as a result of the primacy and recency effects respectively.

 # Learning Activity 6.12
 # Learning Activity 6.14
 # Learning Activity 6.16